 BT quote-gates every BT Cloud Work tier (Entry, Basic, Connect, Collaborate): each is an "Explore plan" button, not a price.
-We don't publish a fixed rate either, telephony is priced from an audit rather than a shelf.
+We don't publish a fixed rate either, telephony is priced from a scoping call rather than a shelf.
 So the honest comparison isn't a headline number.
-It's the shape of the deal: how long you're tied in, what's included, and whether the cost is itemised.
+It's the shape of the deal: how long you're tied in, what's included, and whether the quote can be broken down when you ask.

 | What you're comparing | BT Cloud Work | Managed 3CX |